About us

 • Derek Van Alstyne (he/him) - Regional Harm Reduction Coordinator

-• Jessica Vallentgoed - Harm Reduction Outreach Worker
+• Jessica Vallentgoed (she/her) - Harm Reduction Outreach Worker

 • Jo Staples (she/her) - Regional Support Coordinator